 - “We’ve decided to keep the bridal shower small with just my closest friends.”

-- “We thought it would be fun to have a younger crowd at the bridal shower, especially with the itinerary my bridal crew has planned.”
+- “With the itinerary my bridal crew has planned, we thought it would be more appropriate to have a younger crowd at the bridal shower.”

 If you ultimately do not invite your mother-in-law to your bridal shower, you have the choice to extend an olive branch.
-Invite her to dinner with you and your fiancée, host a smaller gathering with just family, and so on.
+You can invite her to dinner with you and your fiancée, host a smaller gathering with just family, and so on.

 At the end of the day, every family and every bride is unique—what works for one might not work for you.
 Ultimately, this is your bridal shower; it should reflect your style and personality, and your happiness and comfort should be the utmost priority.